 My feet were extremely flat before I started training my arches.
 It took around 12 weeks to see improvement in my arches to the point that they were no longer considered flat.

-If you’re interested in learning more about the exercises and training I used, consider signing up for membership.
+To learn more about the exercises and training I used, consider signing up for membership.
+The membership area provides a comprehensive look at my full flat foot correction program.